Psssst! ‘SECRET’ Office & Schuh outlets flogging cheap, slightly blemished shoes

 It's not just us on the MSE Deals team who've tried this and been pleased with what they've received...

 I bought a couple of pairs from here - Fred Perrys and some Hush Puppies.
 One pair had a tiny scuff on them (they are white) and the other looked practically perfect.
 I've worn both and they're great.
 Would have cost me over £100 new but got them here for under £20 - emilybc, MSE Forumite

 If you’re willing to put in the time and wait patiently for the right pair of shoes to come along, and don't mind putting up with the odd minor blemish, these sites can be a great way to save yourself some money – especially if you’re after expensive branded trainers.
 What you see is what you get with these shoes, so you can see exactly what you’ll be buying.

 We think it’s a bit of a no-brainer for buying kids’ shoes, as they’re unlikely to stay immaculate for long anyway!

 Both sites let you return the shoes if you’re not happy with them, however, you can’t return them into a store – instead they have to be sent back to head office.
 Schuh has a 365-day* return policy and for Offcuts it’s 28 days.
 For more info on returning items you bought online, see our Consumer Rights guide.

 Stock levels can vary from day to day and there’s no guarantee that something you see will stick around for long or that something you’re looking for will come into stock.
 As each shoe is listed individually, all the shoes displayed on each site are what’s available and in stock at that time.

 Where else can I get cheap shoes?

 If you're not sure about buying something that may have some damage, another way to get some cheap trainers is to look on outlet sites.
-For a round-up of some of the best, see our Outlets & Clearance page, which includes the Clarks outlet and Kurt Geiger's 'Shoeaholics' outlet.
+For a round-up of some of the best, see our Outlets & Clearance page, which includes the Kurt Geiger 'Shoeaholics' outlet.